hol-workshop/migrate_to_atp/README.md

 You've done with prerequisites.

-# Step 1
+# LAB 1

-Okay, let's begin our lab.
-First we'll make a copy of lab repository.
+In this first lab, we will prepare our work environment and create our lab resources using Terraform script.

 ```
 git clone https://github.com/hol-workshop/migrate_to_atp.git